SquareSR/alternative-red-routes/README.md

 	- Spam HA, finish with Tackle

 Hop the ledge to enter grass quickly to catch a flyer:
-- Tackle then toss a Ball at any flyer except L8 Pidgey where you HA then toss a Ball
+- Tackle then toss a Ball at any flyer except L8 Pidgey where you HA or Leer+Tachkle then toss a Ball
-- Exception: If only 2 HAs are left, then weaken L8 Pidgey with Leer + Tackle
+- Step back and forth at a rate of about 3 steps per second.

 ## MT.
 MOON SPLIT